openssl/openssl/NOTES-CMAKE.md

  1. Install Perl (and NASM is necessary)

- 3. Make sure CMake, Perl, and NASM are all on your PATH.
+ 2. Make sure CMake, Perl, and NASM are all installed and available in whatever form that's feasible for the target platform.

- 5. From the root of the OpenSSL source directory enter
+ 3. From the root of the OpenSSL source directory enter
     - `perl Configure CMake`

     The perl Configure script will produce `openssl-config.cmake` in the root OpenSSL source directory.

- 6. You can now configure CMake in the root OpenSSL source directory using the CMakeLists.txt file.
+ 4. You can now configure CMake in the root OpenSSL source directory using the CMakeLists.txt file.

- 7. Additionally, you can embed OpenSSL directly into a custom CMake project by using `add_subdirectory(<OPENSSL_SOURCE_DIR> <OPENSSL_BINARY_DIR>)`, this even suppoort automatic perl configuration if the `OPENSSL_CONFIGURE_OPTIONS` CMake variable is set.
+ 5. Additionally, you can embed OpenSSL directly into a custom CMake project by using `add_subdirectory(<OPENSSL_SOURCE_DIR> <OPENSSL_BINARY_DIR>)`, this even suppoort automatic perl configuration if the `OPENSSL_CONFIGURE_OPTIONS` CMake variable is set.

 The CMake scripts produce a CMake target for each library that OpenSSL was configured for, they can be referenced in a CMake script using the aliased form `OpenSSL::<target>` or `openssl_<target>`, for example `OpenSSL::libcrypto` or `openssl_libcrypto`.